Chapai Nawabganj District: Topography

-Chapainawabganj District (Rajshahi division) has an area of 1702.55 km2.
+Chapainawabganj District (Rajshahi Division) has an area of 1702.55 km2.
 Many rivers flows over this area.
 The main rivers are the Ganges, and Mahananda.
 Most of the land of this area are plain land with many small ponds and water reservoirs.
 But, recently, the geography has changed due to the erosion by the river Padma (Ganges).
 Overload of river sediment caused by farrakka barrage eroded the river banks and created a large area of land full of sand which almost looks like a small desert in this area.
 Four to five small union parisad like narayonpur, johurpur, sundorpur, baghdanga has shifted to the other side of the river Padma.

-Based on formation of soil, Chapai Nawabganj can be divided into two different parts 1.
-Borendra area and 2.
-Diyar area.
+Based on formation of soil, Chapai Nawabganj can be divided into two different parts: Borendra area and Diyar area.

-Borendra area

-The east part of the river Mohananda is part of Borind Track and known as borendra area.
+The east part of the river Mohananda is part of Borind Track and known as Borendra area.
 Borendra area is one of the oldest well known areas not only in Bangladesh but also all over the sub-continent.
 Borendra area was formed during the formation of the triangle of Bengal.
 Chapai Nawabganj sadar, part of Gomostapur Upozilla and Nachol constitutes the borendra area.
 The main crops of this area is the rice.

-Diyar area

 The region in the river Padma basin is known as diyar.
 The area formed for the continuous change of path of the river Padma.
 The soil of this area are very fertile and people can cultivate multiple times a year of different type of crops.
 Main crops are rice, wheat, melons– the most famous corn is Kalai.
 Mango gardens are increasing rapidly beside these crops now.
-This area was also famous for the cultivation of neel(indigo) and reshom(silk).
+This area was also famous for the cultivation of indigo and silk.